nkas17/nkas17/README.md

 - 👋 Hi, I’m nathanmweller
 - 👀 I’m interested in JavaScript, TypeScript, React
 - 🌱 I’m currently learning TypeScript
-- 💞️ I’m looking to collaborate on anything related to JavaScript, frontends and backends
+- 💞️ I’m looking to collaborate on anything related to JavaScript/TypeScript, frontends and backends
 - 📫 How to reach me - email - nkas17@gmail.com

 <!---